(888) 552-6760 SCHEDULE AN APPOINTMENT

 Fibroadenomas often go away on their own.
 Those that have not been removed typically shrink after menopause.

-Your doctor may recommend removing them or monitoring them, depending on the circumstances.
+The care team may recommend removing them or monitoring them, depending on the circumstances.

 • Those that may be monitored have been confirmed to be fibroadenomas and not breast cancer.
 The monitoring is to ensure they’re not growing.

-• One reason not to remove them is if doing so would also require removing enough nearby breast tissue that it would change the shape and texture of your breast.
+• One reason not to remove them is if doing so would also require removing enough nearby breast tissue that it would change the shape and texture of the breast.
 This may also make it more difficult to read future mammograms.
 When this option is chosen, regular breast exams and imaging are important to ensure that the fibroadenoma doesn’t begin to grow.

 Still, many doctors do recommend removing a fibroadenoma, especially if: